contensis/docs-management-http/nodes/update-a-node.md

 #### Name

-A node must have at least one name for a lnaguage.
+A node must have at least one name for a language.
 If you attempt to create a node without a name you will get the following response:

 ```json
 {